gargvaibhav64/EPolls/README.md

 # EPolls
 # Idea for codefundo++

-We are planning to build a partial online voting platform for elections in India.
+We are planning to build a completely online voting platform for elections in India.
 Microsoft Azure Blockchain service and Aadhar authentication will be used to make the process secure at each step.

 There will be following two types of facilities on the platform: